 Do you want to have joy this holiday season?
-If you do then try doing something different than you may have done in the past.
+If you do, then try doing something different than you may have done in the past.
 Stop reading the Christmas story and tell the Christmas story.
 Share the joy that the angels heralded on the Christmas Eve two thousand years ago.
-Tell someone else the Christmas story, explain to them how true joy came into the world, and this true joy can be experienced by them as well.
+Tell someone else the Christmas story, explain to them how true joy came into the world, and they can also experience this true joy.

+The best way to rediscover the wonder of the Christmas story is to tell someone else so that they to can discover the joy of it all.
 Instead of using “Jesus is the Reason for the Season” as a cliché or correcting someone saying “Happy Holidays” with an emphatic “Merry Christmas!”
-Why not tell someone else why Christmas brings joy to you and can for them.
-The best way to rediscover the wonder of the Christmas story is to tell someone else so that they to can discover the joy of it all.
+Why not tell someone else why Christmas brings joy to you and can for them?
 That’s what the shepherds experienced when they heard this good news.
-The shepherds left and hurried to meet this child, and then once they met him they went out and continued to spread the news “concerning what had been told them about this child, and all who heard it were amazed at what the shepherds said to them” (Luke 2:17-18).
+The shepherds left and hurried to meet this child, and then once they met him, they went out and continued to spread the news, “concerning what had been told them about this child, and all who heard it were amazed at what the shepherds said to them” (Luke 2:17-18).

 Joy to the world, the Savior reigns!